Shipping Worldwide | Same Day Dispatch - orders received before 12:30 PM AEST Monday - Thursday.

 Internationally, returns are not viable, so these packaging products are made from recyclable (and, where possible recycled) materials only (namely PET and cardboard).
 For instance, at present, the PET clam packs, which contain the tubes, are made up of 30% in-house recycled material and 5% post-consumer recycled material.
 However, our suppliers are looking to improve this ratio.
 We keep a constant watch on new technology and new packaging innovations.
 We ensure that our suppliers use the latest energy-efficient technology to produce our packaging where possible.

-RETURN DERIVAN PLASTIC TUBE PACKAGING
+HOW TO RETURN DERIVAN PLASTIC TUBE PACKAGING:

-1. Stack 50 or more of the plastic tube packs in the open position on top of each other
+1. Stack 50 or more of the plastic tube packs in the open position on top of each other and place them into the box they were shipped to you in, as shown in this image.

 2. Seal the box and address it